Sup2point0/stranger-quarkdown/docs/reference/squarkup-json.md

 ## Fields

+> [!Note]
+> This table is auto-generated from the exact specification as laid out by the [JSON schema](https://sup2point0.github.io/stranger-quarkdown/squarkup-schema/latest.json).

 <!-- #SQUARK inject? -->
 | Field | Type | Values | Default | Description |
 | :---- | :--- | :----- | :------ | :---------- |